tsgates/arch-wiki-markdown/wiki/Fstab.md

 It's important to try and get the ideal mount options for what you are trying to accomplish.
 The goal is to have as secure settings as possible to prevent abuse.
 Limiting the size, and specifying uid and gid + mode is very secure.
-More info.
+For more information on this subject, follow the links listed in the #See also section.

     /etc/fstab